wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_execution_fundamentals.md

----
-layout: page
-title: 'E. Workflow Execution Fundamentals'
-order: 500
-usemathjax: true
----

-### Learning objectives
+#### Learning objectives

   - Understand the fundamental steps involved when executing a workflow on a cyberinfrastructure that comprises storage and compute services;
   - Be able to estimate the time it should take to complete a chain workflow on a simple cyberinfrastructure;
   - Be able to analyze a (simulated) workflow execution timeline based on textual and graphical simulation output;
   - Understand the concept of I/O-intensive vs. compute-intensive workflows.

 ---